-In the article about target notes, we talked that a solo must be created by the chords of the song, not only from the harmonic field (tonality).
-The truth, though, is that the majority of the musicians and improvisers don’t see anything besides harmonic field.
-They just want the answer for the famous question: “In which tone is the song?” and that’s enough, they do the solo using major, relative minor and pentatonic scales.
+In the article about target notes, we say that a solo must be created from the chords of the song, not only from the key (tonality).
+The truth, however, is that the vast majority of musicians and improvisers see nothing but the key.

 Go to: Harmonic minor scale

-Back to: Module 8
+Back to: Module 9